coyote-team/coyote/README.md

 # Enable the site with symlink /etc/nginx/sites-available/nginx.site.conf to /etc/nginx/sites-enabled/nginx.site.conf
 # Then restart nginx
 sudo service nginx restart
+# Edit your /etc/hosts and setup SSL if you like
 # Check your browser!

 ```